Killing of police officer renews calls for death penalty - Philly

 In recent decades, there have been several failed efforts to reinstitute capital punishment.

 In 2013, lawmakers debated but ultimately shelved a proposal to reinstate the punishment after the deadly Boston Marathon bombings.
-Among those killed was Massachusetts Institute of Technology police officer Sean Collier, who was fatally shot during a confrontation with bomber Tamerlan Tsarnaev.
+Among those killed was Massachusetts Institute of Technology police officer Sean Collier, who was fatally shot during a confrontation with the bombers.

+Dzhokhar Tsarnaev received a federal death sentence, currently under appeal, after being convicted by a U.S. District Court jury in Boston.
+His brother, Tamerlan Tsarnaev, died during a gun battle with police.

 In 2005 former Republican Gov. Mitt Romney unveiled what he called the "gold standard for the death penalty in the modern scientific age" to ensure only the guilty were executed.
 The bill also failed.